ben-manes/gradle-versions-plugin/CONTRIBUTING.md

 - `./gradlew build` compiles the plugin and runs its Spock specs, including the functional tests that drive real Gradle builds through TestKit.
 - On Windows, `gradlew.bat` stands in for `./gradlew` throughout.
-- The plugin targets Java 8 bytecode, so a change that needs a newer API needs a guard.
+- The plugin targets Java 8 bytecode: it runs in the Gradle daemon's process, and our minimum supported Gradle version of 8.4 still supports Java 8.
+A change that needs a newer API needs a guard, and raising the target means raising the minimum Gradle first.
 - To try a change against a real build, publish it under a version of its own and point the consumer at that: